tomsWebConsulting/twcsl/v7.1/Block/Button/Button Block Replace Random/README.md

     The source buttons are the buttons that will be selected randomly to replace the destination buttons.

-    * Add a section at the bottom of the page.
+    * Add a section at the bottom of the Page.

     * Add a code block with the following code.